Evaluation and management services correct coding (professional)

-We continue to be dedicated to delivering access to quality care for our members, providing higher value to our customers and helping improve the health of our communities.
-In an ongoing effort to promote accurate claims processing and payment, we are taking additional steps to assess selected claims for evaluation and management (E/M) services submitted by professional providers.
-Beginning on March 1, 2021, we will be using an analytic solution to facilitate a review of whether coding on these claims is aligned with national industry coding standards.
+Anthem Blue Cross and Blue Shield (Anthem) continues to be dedicated to delivering access to quality care for our members, providing higher value to our customers and helping improve the health of our communities.
+In an ongoing effort to promote accurate claims processing and payment, Anthem is taking additional steps to assess selected claims for evaluation and management (E/M) services submitted by professional providers.
+Beginning on September 1, 2021, we will be using an analytic solution to facilitate a review of whether coding on these claims is aligned with national industry coding standards.

 Providers should report E/M services in accordance with the American Medical Association (AMA) CPT® manual and CMS guidelines for billing E/M service codes: Documentation Guidelines for Evaluation and Management.
-The appropriate level of service is based primarily on the documented medical history, examination and medical decision-making.
-Counseling, coordination of care, the nature of the presenting problem and face-to-face time are considered contributing factors.
-The coded service should reflect and not exceed that needed to manage the member’s condition(s).
+The coded service should reflect and not exceed the level needed to manage the member’s condition(s).

 Claims will be selected from providers who are identified as coding at a higher E/M level as compared to their peers with similar risk-adjusted members.
-Prior to payment, we will review the selected E/M claims to determine, in accordance with correct coding requirements and/or reimbursement policy as applicable, whether the E/M code level submitted is higher than the E/M code level supported on the claim.
-If the E/M code level submitted is higher than the E/M code level supported on the claim, we reserve the right to:
+Prior to payment, Anthem will review the selected E/M claims to determine, in accordance with correct coding requirements and/or reimbursement policy as applicable, whether the E/M code level submitted is higher than the E/M code level supported on the claim.
+If the E/M code level submitted is higher than the E/M code level supported on the claim, Anthem reserves the right to:

-The maximum level of service for E/M codes will be based on the complexity of the medical decision-making and reimbursed at the supported E/M code level and fee schedule rate.
+The maximum level of service for E/M codes will be based on the complexity of the medical decision-making or time and reimbursed at the supported E/M code level and fee schedule rate.

 Providers that believe their medical record documentation supports reimbursement for the originally submitted level for the E/M service will be able to follow the dispute resolution process (including submission of such documentation with the dispute).